rishi23437/ByteMeCLI/Notes.md

 - Make some sort of date system(could change in any way you want) to generate daily sales report.

 ### Customer Fucntionalities
-- Paying to become VIP: DONE
+- Cart operations: DONE

+# Thinking
+- A cart is just an order (THINK: ITEM, QUANTITY)
+- CART: list of items; list of quantities.
+Length of both lists: same
+- jo change karna hai, order mein hi karna hai.
-- Browse Menu functionalities: DONE
+- also change order.print_info method a bit: DONE

+- RIGHT NOW: To iterate through all orders in a sorted manner(Admin functionality mein), iss line ko:
+  Iterator<Order> it = Order.orders.iterator();
+  while loop ke andar daaldo.
+Also, update_order_status mein Order.orders.poll() kardo instead of .remove().
+- **CHAL GAYA YAYYYY**

 # Note
 - KUCH AISA KARO, JIS SE ORDERS SHOULD ONLY CONTAIN PENDING ORDERS.
-After completing, cancelling, or denying an order, the order should be REMOVED FROM orders, and ADDED TO CUSTOMER HISTORY.: DONE
+After completing, cancelling, or denying an order, the order should be REMOVED FROM orders, and ADDED TO CUSTOMER HISTORY.
+DONE
 - Wherever you can take input with Strings(maybe y/n), prefer that over integers
 - For each item, you SHOULD MAKE DIFFERENT OBJECTS:
   - Item should be identified by its name, and an object should be in the menu(special request = null)